emqx/eip/active/0036-support-environment-variable-emqx-security-profile.md

 admin password;
 * denying anonymous MQTT login when authentication chain is empty;
+* denying authentication on security-relevant authenticator errors instead of falling through to potentially weaker authenticators;
 * enabling ACL checks by default for Management API operations that force MQTT clients to subscribe or publish.

 For authorization fallback, this proposal extends `acl.conf`'s syntax.